Alternative Fuels Safety Training FAQs

 The fee for this 10-day, 80-hour class is a break-even amount based on the actual cost of putting on the class.
 The fee for all Railroad Commission site-based classes is $75 a day.

 The sooner the better.
-Classes are limited to 20 students, and registration is on a first-come, first-served basis.
-Priority is given to persons with a due date of the next May 31.
+Registration is on a first-come, first-served basis.
+Individuals must register a minimum of seven days prior to the class start date.
 If seven or fewer students have registered one week before a scheduled class, the class will be canceled.

 Possibly, if you have 10 or more students confirmed to attend, a suitable classroom and schedules permit.
 To request a class at your location, please contact training-exams or call (512) 463-2682.